The Perfect Itinerary To See Rome In 2 Days

 The Colosseum, the Roman Forum and the Palatine Hill

-The Colosseum is one of the most visited in attractions in Rome.
-A beautiful sight during the day, it’s splendid at night, when it is illuminated.
-Such a site if often crowded and at times even sold out in the peak season, so getting tickets before visiting is an absolute must.
+Unfortunately the Colosseum is often very crowded and at times it even gets sold out in the peak season, so getting tickets before visiting is an absolute must.

 For a more in depth experience, you could consider getting a guided tour that will also take you to the Roman Forum and the Palatine Hill.
-You can buy it here or here.

 You are likely going to find my post How To Get Tickets To The Colosseum also very useful.